 While this principle applies universally, the need for precise and structured context is particularly pronounced in software engineering~\cite{zhang2025coderag,wang2025coderag}.
 This distinction arises from the inherent nature of software development tasks.
 A developer's work is rarely self-contained; it is a goal-oriented task that must, in most cases, integrate into an existing project~\cite{begel2010codebook}.
 Furthermore, since most real-world software is built by collaborative teams, any new contribution must adhere to a shared set of conventions, including style guides, design patterns, and established processes, to ensure the codebase remains readable, consistent, and maintainable~\cite{bird2011sociotechnical, storey2014revolution}.
 Consequently, the context needed to guide an AI in these tasks could better be less about general knowledge but more about a rich set of prescriptive constraints around goal-oriented tasks.

-While early research has focused on helping developers more effectively prompt LLMs for code generation~\cite{nam2025promptingllmscodeediting, yang2025prompts, pickering2025howhumans}, more recently, developer-authored project-specific directives for AI agents have emerged as an effective approach~\cite{cursor2025rules,windsurf2025rules,copilot2025rules}.
-These ``rule files,'' exemplified by the \texttt{cursor.md} files in the Cursor IDE (See~\Cref{fig:cursor_rule_example}), are distinct from ephemeral, single-shot prompts; they are authored by the end-user for a machine collaborator, with the purpose of providing global context.
+Early research focused on helping developers prompt LLMs effectively for code generation~\cite{nam2025promptingllmscodeediting, yang2025prompts, pickering2025howhumans}.
+More recently, developer-authored, project-specific directives for AI agents have emerged as another approach~\cite{cursor2025rules,windsurf2025rules,copilot2025rules}.
+These ``rule files,'' exemplified by the \texttt{cursor.md} files for the Cursor IDE (see~\Cref{fig:cursor_rule_example}), are distinct from ephemeral, single-shot prompts; they are authored by end users for a machine collaborator to provide contextual guidance.

 While the practice of authoring these AI directives is growing, their content remains unstudied.
 Excessive or unoptimized context can lead to more complex and less accurate responses, as well as higher costs and latency.
 A lack of systematic understanding of what developers consider important, and what common patterns exist for their AI assistants, can result in ineffective use of these tools.
 Thus, developing such an understanding is crucial for improving the design and usability of AI coding assistants.